harisont/covid-19/words/words.md

 <!--This is the opposite of exponential growth, the **exponential decay curve.**-->

-Questa è l'opposta della crescita esponenziale, è la **curva di decadimento esponenziale.**
+Questa è l'opposta della crescita esponenziale, la **curva di decadimento esponenziale.**

 <!--Now, what happens if you simulate S-shaped logistic growth *with* recovery?-->

-Ora, cosa succede se simuli la crescita logistica a forma di S *con* la guarigione?
+Ora, cosa succede se simuli la crescita logistica - quella a forma di S - *tenendo in considerazione* la guarigione?

 ![](pics/graphs_q.png)